 With the large company entrepreneurship, a multi-billion dollar company will seek to enter a new space in the market.
 The company will set aside resources to create a start-up within the company.
 A commonly used example of large company entrepreneurship is IBM’s entry into the personal computer market.
 IBM established a separate office in Boca Raton, Florida that operated independently from the rest of the company.
 Several years later, IBM’s Boca Raton division was able to create the company’s first PC which would substantially contribute to the business’s bottom line.

 This entrepreneurial strategy involves the founder of a movement gaining influence over a large group of people.
-This influence leads to leverage that can allow the founder to reap a financial benefit.
+This influence leads to leverage that can allow the founder to reap a benefit.
 One example of social entrepreneurship is the case of Irfan Alam.
 Mr. Alam was able to help thousands of rickshaw pullers, in India, gain funding for new rickshaws via ad revenue, profit-sharing model.
 These rickshaw pullers were eventually able to own their rickshaws outright after paying back their loans.

 These four types of entrepreneurship models can benefit any vision and any business.
 The right entrepreneurial model can help feed a family or create an empire.
 Understanding the difference between these four entrepreneurship models can help anyone reach their business goals.